-But, did you know that according to multiple studies, around 80% of high school seniors admit to drinking alcohol at least once?
+Millions of people struggle with alcohol and drug abuse each year.
+Almost everyone recognizes that substance abuse is a prevalent issue in our society, but did you know that according to multiple studies, around 80% of high school seniors admit to drinking alcohol at least once?

 No one who is addicted to drugs or alcohol will admit that they knew substance use would come to dominate their life initially.
-They thought they could manage their drug or alcohol use but instead, it spiraled out of their control.
+Instead, they often think they can manage their drug or alcohol use, but it quickly spirals out of their control.

 - 13 is the average age children experiment with drugs.